LaurentDV/Moose_project/README.md

 # Author: Laurent De Vriendt

 This is a new project about an experiment in Gaspesie.
+It started in 2010-2011.